 - It is not known what happened to the prints that had been offered to the ABC.
 The ABC did not 'own' the prints -- in fact they never had them in their possession at all during the processes described above.
 In all likelihood they'd have been returned to the BBC's Sydney office in March 1967.
 But what happened to them after that is unknown...
-(It is possible that the prints of parts five and ten that were recovered in London in 1983 were two of them.)